Peter Criss

-George Peter John Criscuola (born December 20, 1945), better known by his stage name Peter Criss, is an American retired musician, best known as a co-founder, original drummer, and vocalist of the hard rock band Kiss.
-Criss established The Catman character for his Kiss persona.
+George Peter John Criscuola (born December 20, 1945), better known by his stage name Peter Criss, is an American musician, best known as a co-founder, original drummer, and a vocalist of the hard rock band Kiss.
+Criss established the Catman character for his Kiss persona.
 In 2014, he was inducted into the Rock and Roll Hall of Fame as a member of Kiss.

 Early years

 Criss was born in Brooklyn, New York, to Loretta and Joseph Criscuola, who raised their five children (of whom Peter was the eldest) as Roman Catholics.
 Joseph Criscuola's family came from Scafati, Salerno, Italy.
 Criss grew up in the Williamsburg section of Brooklyn and was a childhood friend of Jerry Nolan, who would later find success as the drummer of the New York Dolls.
 He was an avid art student and a swing aficionado.
 While playing with bandleader Joey Greco, Criss ended up studying under his idol, Gene Krupa, at the Metropole Club in New York.